thenumbernine/zeta-lua/zeta/README.txt

 	- move texpack tiles and change map tiles accordingly
 	- separate 'object' into 'create object' and 'select object'
 	- click-and-drag on tile selection to form rectangles for brush + stamp size?
+	- distinction between numbers and strings
+	- toggle editor for strings and multi-line strings (maybe a popup button?)
+	- for editing vec2's, show as a point or as a vector .. maybe even click and drag to change?
 - object classes use 'spawnfields' for editor fields, types, and tooltips
 - fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc